pluwum/task-list/readme.md

 6. ``php artisan db:seed``
 7. ``php artisan serve``

-You can then access the app at localhost:8000
+You can then proceed to access the app at localhost:8000